jhelvy/jhelvy/README.md

 Each of these repositories contain the data and code to reproduce analyses for research projects:

+- [pev-incentives-2021](https://github.com/jhelvy/pev-incentives-2021): Replication for our 2022 paper "Not all subsidies are equal: Measuring preferences for electric vehicle financial incentives.” _Environmental Research Letters_.
 - [dcTravelSurvey](https://github.com/jhelvy/dcTravelSurvey): A conjoint survey about user trip travel preferences in the DC Metro Area conducted at George Washington University.
-- [pev-incentives-2021](https://github.com/jhelvy/pev-incentives-2021): Replication for our 2022 paper "Comparing Consumer Preferences for Electric Vehicle Financial Incentives.” _Under Review_.
 - [pev-experience-2019](https://github.com/jhelvy/pev-experience-2019): Replication for our 2020 paper "Electric vehicle adoption: can short experiences lead to big change?,” _Environmental Research Letters_.
 15(0940c3).
 DOI: [10.1088/1748-9326/aba715](https://doi.org/10.1088/1748-9326/aba715)
 - [tra2015](https://github.com/jhelvy/tra2015): Replication for our 2015 paper "Will subsidies drive electric vehicle adoption?
 Measuring consumer preferences in the U.S. and China" _Transportation Research Part A: Policy and Practice_, 73, 96–112.
 DOI: [10.1016/j.tra.2015.01.002](https://doi.org/10.1016/j.tra.2015.01.002)